Potherca/TLDR/Flaws in scrum and agile by Giles Bowkett/index.md

 The valid points I could salvage from the article are 5 fold.

 The "Scrum" vocabulary is flawed beyond repair and should be avoided.
-Even if one were to use the scrum methodology, the vacabulary is misleading and best left out.
+Even if one were to use the scrum methodology, the vocabulary is misleading and best left out.
 Just use already existing words instead of trying to assign a different meaning to words that already mean something else.